Pasture, Rangeland, Forage Insurance

 Understanding Pasture, Rangeland, Forage Insurance

-Pasture, Rangeland, Forage (PRF) Insurance is designed to safeguard livestock producers against the financial impact of forage losses caused by natural perils.
-PRF provides farmers and ranchers with a risk management tool to mitigate the impact of unpredictable weather patterns and other perils that can reduce forage availability.
+Pasture, Rangeland, Forage (PRF) Insurance is designed to safeguard livestock producers against the financial impact of forage losses caused by lower than average rainfall.
+PRF provides farmers and ranchers with a risk management tool to replace income from forage losses.
+Our exclusive Optimum technology can help you use this coverage effectively, picking the right months to cover.

 The annual sign-up deadline for PRF is December 1.